catenglaender/public-notes/ILIAS-development/2023/Creating-Questions-in-TA/Report_Creating-Questions-in-TA.md

 Additionally, there is no interrupting validation of the user input in Quiz-Maker on this screen.

+When submitting a question, EasyTestMaker asks with a modal for the next question type that the user would like to use.
+An extra click is only necessary when you are done with the very last question.

 In ILIAS you may forget to add "0" as a point value for the incorrect answers.
 The resulting error causes the page to reload and scroll up which is quite jarring to a user needing to enter many questions.

 ![](img/2023-09-25-14-10-14.png)

 The goal should be to allow a flow state, where the interface is an unobtrusive room for the user's thoughts rather than causing them to think about the interface itself.
+Loosing your position in an unexpected way, does not feel like a smooth user experience at all.

 ### Using the keyboard